IOMirea/messenger-api/README.md

 ## Running server
-The latest version of IOMirea-server is hosted on https://iomirea.ml, you can run your own instance by installing all dependencies listed in the next section and launching `run.sh` script.
+The latest version of IOMirea-server is hosted on https://iomirea.ml, you can run your own instance by installing all dependencies listed in the next section, creating `config/config.yaml` file from `config/config.yaml.example` template and launching `run.sh` script.
 IOMirea-server runs under nginx as well, example nginx configuration files can be found [here](nginx)

 ## Documentation